Many notable Black and White leaders spoke at the African Meeting House, including Maria Stewart, Frederick Douglass, and William Lloyd Garrison.

-The African Meeting House served as the religious, educational, and political center of Boston's 19th century African American community.
+The African Meeting House served as the religious, educational, and political center of Boston's Black community in the 1800s.

 21 Second Avenue